sanskarhere/sanskarhere/README.md

 - 💬 Ask me about **Anything**

-- ⚡ Fun fact: Machine Learning is like a teenager's brain: it learns from experience, makes mistakes, and occasionally thinks it's smarter than its creators 🤖😅.
+- ⚡ Fun fact: <q>Machine Learning is like a teenager's brain: it learns from experience, makes mistakes, and occasionally thinks it's smarter than its creators 🤖😅</q>

 <h3 align="left">Connect with me:</h3>
 <p align="left">